Progress Live: Show incidents

-Mark Owen and Howard Donald were both trapped on a stage robot during a concert at City of Manchester Stadium in Manchester on 4 June 2011.
+Mark Owen and Howard Donald were both trapped on a stage robot during a concert at Etihad Stadium in Manchester on 4 June 2011.
 The pair were meant to be lowered to the stage on the palms of the group's giant robot man, Om, but the mechanics failed.
 Consequently, they were stuck singing "Love Love" The three metres (10 ft) above the rest of the band.
 Ladders were used to rescue Mark Owen so he could continue his performance.
 Howard Donald was forced to sing lead vocals for the next track, "Never Forget", his only solo performance, while still stuck on the robot before being helped down himself.
 A statement from the group read: "The mechanical man did stop in motion at the end of Love Love but the matter was resolved and by the end of the show he was standing tall again.
 Howard Donald was stuck singing Never Forget on a mechanical robot.
 There is no guarantee that with a mechanical structure the size of Om, there will be no recurrence at some point but all seems fine now."

 During the 2011 Progress Tour, 16 July concert at the sold-out Parken Stadium in Copenhagen, Denmark was cancelled only a few hours before the beginning of the show.
 It was announced that Robbie Williams had caught a severe stomach infection, and was (in spite of treatment attempts) advised by doctors not to go on stage.
 Take That therefore decided to cancel the event, feeling the fans would not be satisfied with not having Williams on stage.
 This was the first time Take That had ever cancelled a concert.